Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Conclusions

 \section{Conclusions}

-In this paper, we measure the \Siii\ velocity (\vsiii) from SNe~Ia discovered by the PS1-MDS and study the relation between ejecta velocity and other parameters, such as LC width, color, and host-galaxy \mstellar.
-With the addition of SNe from other surveys, we compile a large spectroscopic sample across a wide range of redshift to study the \vsiii\ as a function of redshift.
+In this paper, we measure the \Siii\ velocity (\vsiii) from SNe~Ia discovered by the PS1-MDS and investigate the relations between \vsiii\ and other parameters, including LC width, color, and host-galaxy properties.
 Our main findings are:

-\begin{enumerate} \item[$\bullet$] We do not see significant trend between \vsiii\ and LC parameters (e.g., $x_1$ and $c$).
-However, we note that the HV SNe~Ia tend to be on the red side of the color distribution (with $c\gtrsim0$\,mag), consistent with previous studies that HV SNe~Ia are on average redder than NV SNe~Ia.

-\item[$\bullet$] The relation between \vsiii\ and host-galaxy \mstellar\ derived in this work is consistent with that from low-$z$ studies.
-The HV SNe~Ia tend to reside in massive galaxies, while NV SNe~Ia can reside in both low-mass and massive galaxies.